learn-co-curriculum/dsc-oop-recap-v2-1/README.md

 ## Creating Instances

 Recall that once you define a class, you can then create instances of that class to bring it to life and use it!

-For example, you might import the `LinearRegression` class from scikit-learn in order to create a regression model!
+You're probably wondering what all of this has to do with data science.
+In turns out you'll use OOP principles when you start working with common data science libraries.
+For example, you might import the `LinearRegression` class from the scikit-learn library in order to create a regression model!

 Remember, creating an instance of a class would look like this: